-- something the person knows (e.g., password, PIN) - something the person is (e.g., biometric characteristic).
+- something the person has (e.g., device signature, passport, hardware device containing a credential, private key, access to a registered device) - something the person knows (e.g., password, PIN) - something the person is (e.g., biometric characteristic).

 Any secret information exchanged in authentication protocols shall be cryptographically protected in transit.
 Two or more credentials implementing different authentication factors shall be used (e.g., something you have combined with something you know).